We’ve covered everything you need to know in order to choose a motherboard for your build.

 Chipsets are important because depending on what processor you chose, there is likely a chipset that is better-suited for it.
 For instance, if you chose a processor that can be overclocked, you’ll also want to choose a motherboard that allows for and accommodates overclocking.

-On the flip side, if you’re working with a tighter budget and you chose a budget-friendly processor, you won’t want to turn around and pair that processor with a more expensive chipset motherboard.
+On the flip side, if you’re looking to build an affordable gaming PC and you chose a budget-friendly processor, you won’t want to pair that processor with a more expensive chipset motherboard.

 Here’s a list of the newest chipsets available for the most popular processors and what they are geared towards: